catalyst-cloud/catalystcloud-docs/source/object-storage/advanced.rst

 Object-level Configuration
 --------------------------

+Object-level locks apply only to a specific object, and the locks are retained even if the configuration of the container is changed.
+Newly created objects will inhereit the defaults from the container configuration, but you can override the mode or retention when writing a new object.
+(In this situation, the unspecified options will use the container defaults.)

+You can extend the retention period, or change mode from Governance to Compliance.
+You can never change the lock mode on an object from Compliance back to Governance.

-Apply specific lock settings to individual objects:
+The following will apply specific lock settings to individual objects:

 .. code-block:: bash

-  $ curl -i -X PUT -H "X-Auth-Token: $token" \
+  $ curl -i -X POST -H "X-Auth-Token: $token" \
     -H "X-Object-Lock-Enabled: true" \
     -H "X-Object-Lock-Mode: compliance" \
     -H "X-Object-Lock-Years: 1" \
     $storageURL/my-container/my-object

+In this example, we are setting a specific object to Compliance mode (which it may not have been before) and extending retention to one year from the point in time you made the request to update the object's locking.

 Checking Object Lock State
 ---------------------------